mmastrac/bootstrap/README.md

 [`bootstrap6`](bootstrap6/) ([README](bootstrap6/README.md)): A full C85 compiler written in a simpler subset of C than can compile a full CXX compiler (as long as it conforms to C85).
 Currently a work-in-progress.

+## Additional notes

+### License

+The project is under a *GPL license*, but as with the GNU C Compiler, outputs from this program are considered copyright by the author of the input program.
+Mere bundling of this bootstrap is not considered linking, nor is use of this bootstrap to bootstrap any other system.

+The GPL requires the source for this bootstrap to be transmitted with any binary of the same program, ensuring that any use of this library is auditable and traceable.

+### On trustworthiness

+To verify the trustworthiness of this source, it is highly recommended that you use multiple VM implementations.
+In addition, this project ships with expected SHA256 sums for each stage of the bootstrap that should be validated using your own SHA256 implementation after compilation.